khushaljethava/khushaljethava.github.io/_posts/2026-04-05-Building-Recommendation-Systems-with-Python.md

 ## Content-Based Filtering

-Content-based filtering uses item features to recommend similar items to those a user already likes:
+Content-based filtering uses item features to recommend similar items to those a user already likes.
+If you need to collect item data from the web first, check out our [Python web scraping guide](/posts/Python-Web-Scraping-Complete-Guide/) for practical techniques.

 ```python
 from sklearn.metrics.pairwise import cosine_similarity